 A private island tour is a great way to see the whole island.
 Jack’s Livery Stable is a great service provider for this tour.
 You’ll also hear the local stories and history.

 FYI: Perhaps you noticed the difference in the spelling of Mackinaw City versus Mackinac Island.
 They are still both pronounced Mac-kin-aw.

 There are two exceptional places to stay on Mackinac Island.
 For a luxurious splurge, the Grand Hotel is one of the most famous hotels in the country.
 This grand dame has hosted five US Presidents, seen several movies filmed there, and has a rocking-chair lined porch that makes the top lists for exceptional properties.

-For my stay, we chose the Mission Point Resort.
-This gorgeous property is riddled with history, elegant restaurants, amenities, and afforded me waterfront views.
+For my stay, we stayed the Mission Point Resort.
+This gorgeous property is riddled with history, elegant restaurants, amenities, and provided incredible waterfront views.

 Like It?
 Pin It.